Companies that use Posthog Enterprise

 📏 Company Size Distribution

-👥 What types of companies is most likely to use Posthog Enterprise?
+👥 What types of companies use Posthog Enterprise?

 Company Characteristics